esr360/pseudojQuery/README.md

 </body>
 ```

-> Note that your jQuery code must be containt within a document.ready function, as shown above.
+> Note that your jQuery code must be contained within a document.ready function as shown above.